 If you do not intend to return home, only household goods and personal effects in your possession at the nursing home are exempt.
 If your spouse is still living at home, the household and personal property at home is exempt.

-F. WHAT IF I HAVE ASSETS THAT I CANNOT SELL OF LIQUIDATE?
+F. WHAT IF I HAVE ASSETS THAT I CANNOT SELL OR LIQUIDATE?

 If you have assets that you cannot liquidate, sell, or raise money on, you may be able to exclude those assets.
 The law counts assets that are available; if there is a reason why you truly cannot use the asset, or its value, to pay for your care and your needs, then the asset may not be countable at all.
 You would have to prove that you could not use the asset, and why.
 This is an issue that you may need legal help with, and you may need to file an appeal.

 Transferring, giving away or selling resources for less than fair market value is called a "disposal of resources".
 Medical Assistance looks back at the five years prior to your application to see if you made any disposals.
-For every $6800 disposed of you will be disqualified for one month of Medical Assistance coverage of your nursing home care.
+For every $7940 transferred (or one day for every $261 transferred) you will be disqualified for one month of Medical Assistance coverage of your nursing home care.
 The penalty period starts on the later of: the first day of the month after which assets are transferred for less than fair market value, or the date on which you are eligible for Medical Assistance—Long Term Care.
 If you give away property or money on more than one occasion, the second penalty does not begin to run until the end of the first one.
 The length of the disqualification depends on the value of the resources transferred.